-https://burrell.edu/academics/pre-clinical-education-1st-2nd-year/
+https://burrell.edu/academics/pre-clinical-education-year-1-year-2/

 The Office of Clinical Education oversees and manages the third and fourth years of the medical curriculum.
 The Office of Clinical Education is dedicated to providing students with quality clinical education services.
 For their third year, each student is assigned to a Regional Academic Center (RAC).
 Each RAC is staffed by a Regional Assistant Dean, and a Coordinator who serve as the student's primary contact during third year clinical rotations.
 The College's clinical training curriculum is community-based in affiliated hospitals and clinics and provides educational experiences under the preceptorship of credentialed, medical educator faculty.
 Clinical assignments are based on multiple factors including availability of preceptors and the interests and preferences of individual students.
 Currently the College has seven Regional Hubs located in Albuquerque (NM), Las Cruces (NM), Four Corners (NM), and Eastern New Mexico (NM), El Paso (TX), Tucson (AZ), and Rockledge (FL).
+Per regulation, the El Paso (TX) RAC has a capacity limit and at least 90% of students assigned to the El Paso (TX) RAC must be residents of Texas or Dona Ana County (NM) as identified on the AACOMAS application.
 For more information, please visit our website: